So, lets get started!!!

 Updates - As a result of the QA process, you might need to add updates to the following:

-o Changes to the quality management plan, which is a part of the project management plan.
+o Changes to the quality management plan, which is a part of the project management plan.• Other documents - Other project documents that may be modified as a result of QA include process documentation, quality audit reports, and training plans.

 o Quality audits may cause changes to the schedule management plan and cost management plan.